AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 The [AV1 Bitstream & Decoding Specification][AV1] supports inclusion of multiple simulcast encodings within a single bitstream.
 Implementations of this specification supporting simulcast MUST implement sending each simulcast encoding on a separate RTP stream as described in [I-D.ietf-mmusic-sdp-simulcast].
-Implementations MAY also support sending multiple simulcast encodings on a single RTP stream.
+Implementations MAY support sending multiple simulcast encodings on a single RTP stream.

 ## 7. Payload Format Parameters